JorgeCastilloPrz/hiroaki/README.md

 Dependency
 ----------

-If you do Android and you're targeting AndroidX namespace in your project, add the following code to your ``build.gradle``.
+For Android, add the following dependencies to your `build.gradle`.
 Both dependencies are available in **Maven Central**.

 ```groovy
 dependencies{